 Chase Rubin started small and built his business from the ground up in the very busy and competitive city of Philadelphia.
 He has a strong background in finance and economics.
 His initial investments in the stock market bore fruit, but he was impacted by the 2008 stock crisis.
 He was able to learn from the life lessons of failure.
 Rubin takes a more cautious approach to investment into the future.
 He encourages people to diversify their investment interests to help them weather the effects of market fluctuations.

 His deep understanding of the economy enables him to forecast trends that other investors miss.
 He is likely to pick up on trends that are under the radar, rather than following the crowd.
 His sectors of particular interest include real estate and technology.
 He is willing to share his knowledge and help others to succeed based on the principles he has followed throughout his career.

 I truly love the field of economics and finance.
 I don’t think I would have experienced this level of success without a true passion for my work.

-Outside of work, I love to explore the world of New York City.
+Outside of work, I love to explore more of Philadelphia and its surrounding areas.
 I moved here out of college, and I’ve always been fascinated by the different cultures and backgrounds that surround me.
 I feel like no matter how long I have lived here, there’s always something new to experience.